Skip to content

 One of our family members is sick and I’m not sure if I should attend HOP.
 What should I do?

-What is your policy on Lice?
+What is your policy on lice?

 If your family discovers you are affected by lice, please notify a HOP Planning Team member immediately so that we can let our families know to check their own children.
 In order to protect the child who has lice, please do not post directly to the group.
 Please be sure to follow a thorough treatment protocol and be sure to remove all lice/nits before attending classes again.
 Continue to check the heads of your entire family for 14 days after treatment to be sure that you have successfully removed the lice.